 10. Cargo Bikes

 Cargo bikes (also known as Freight bikes) are simple bicycles that have a cargo area at the front or the back of the bike.
-They can be used for transportation of goods, pets, and even kids and adults, depending on the size of the cargo area.
+They can be used to transport goods, pets, and even kids and adults, depending on the size of the cargo area.

 Cargo bikes are very popular in European cities, especially in Scandinavia and the Netherlands, where there is a good cycling infrastructure for their riding.